-Obesity is a chronic condition that affects millions of people and often requires long-term or invasive treatment to promote and sustain weight loss.
+Obesity is a chronic disease condition that affects millions of people and often requires long-term or invasive treatment to promote and sustain weight loss.
 Approximately 65% of the U.S. population is overweight, and this number continues to trend upward.
 Obesity is the second leading cause of preventable death in the United States.
-The American Obesity Association estimates that approximately 127 million, or 64.5% of adults in the United States, are overweight, and an estimated 60 million, or 30.5%, are obese.
-According to a study performed by the CDC, as reported in the Journal of the American Medical Association, an estimated 112,000 excess deaths a year in the United States are attributable to obesity.
+The American Obesity Association estimates that approximately 127 million adults in the United States, or 64.5%, are overweight, and an estimated 60 million adults in the United States, or 30.5%, are obese.
+According to a study performed by the Centers for Disease Control and Prevention, or CDC, as reported in the Journal of the American Medical Association, an estimated 112,000 excess deaths a year in the United States are attributable to obesity.
 Additionally, Americans spend more than \$30 billion annually on weight-loss products and services.